clidev/spike.x/README.md

 * Elasticsearh - stores events in Elasticsearch
 * InfluxDB - stores events in InfluxDB 0.9.x

 Commands are used to control the behaviour of verticles.
 We send commands to activators in order to deploy or undeploy filters.
 These commands are reserved for controlling Spike.x.
-But you can create your own custom commands.

 Spike.x has a Main class that is responsible for bootstrapping and starting the Vert.x platform.
 It also takes care of daemonizing Spike.x on platforms that support daemons.
 Please see the spikex startup script for details.

 When you start Spike.x it tries to load any required modules from a local or remote repository.
 The same mechanism is used to load updated modules.
 You can of course configure this to suit your needs.

 Naturally we do not want to reinvent the wheel.
 Spike.x depends on many well-established open source libraries.
-The following are available to any Spike.x based application:
+The following is a list of the core dependencies:

 * SLF4J - Simple Logging Facade for Java
 * Logback - SLF4J implementation